AdaCore/learn/content/courses/ada-idioms/chapters/constructor_functions_for_abstract_data_types.rst

        function Make (X, Y, R : Float) return Circle is (Circle'(Make (X, Y) with Radius => R));
     end Geometry.Constructors;

+Of course, the name "Constructors" is not required for the child packages.
+It could be "Ctors", for example (a name common in C++), or something else.
+But whatever the choice, regularity enhances comprehension so the same child package name should be used throughout.

 Pros
 ----